ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * [`Required for Watson services`] `platformSource`: Add the UI catalog name of your service, for example, `Watson Discovery` This helps users identify your events quickly by your service, since the platform_source value is shared across all Watson services.
 * [Optional] `customizationId`
 * [Optional] `environmentId`
-* [Optional] `reasonForFailure`:  Include additional info as to why the action has failed.

 **For update actions where only 1 change** is reported through the event, you can add the fields required as follows: